 1. We got to spend the night in the new Livingston Apartments!

 In past years, students stayed in the Lynton Towers which are ancient and get super hot during the summer.
 The apartments house 4 people who each get their own bedroom and get air-conditioning.
 Very nice!

 Update: The towers got air conditioning this summer so I wonder if they’ll change the location back next year!

 2. There weren’t that many outdoor activities.

-Well there was an all day tour on day 2 but I was sort of expecting like relay races and stuff (don’t ask me why).
+Well, there was an all-day tour on day 2 but I was sort of expecting relay races and stuff (don’t ask me why).
 I’m glad I was wrong though because I don’t like that stuff…

 3. People weren’t that open to making new friends.